brunoreyes/Group-Giphy-Saga-Project-/README.md

 In this project you will need to utilize React, Redux, Sagas and integrate them with a 3rd party API....all in a group project!

 ## Team Setup

 Do not clone this repository.
 Instead, have one person download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Make your team collaborators.
 Have them clone directly from the person who did the setup, not fork.

 ## Create Database and Tables

 See the `database.sql` file for database setup and details.
 It offers some of the SQL to get you started but you'll need to set up your tables and the relationships between them.

 ## Development Setup Instructions

-* Run `npm install`
+- Run `npm install`
-* Start postgres if not running already by using `brew services start postgresql`
+- Start postgres if not running already by using `brew services start postgresql`
-* Run `npm run server` to start the server
+- Run `npm run server` to start the server side
-* Run `npm run client` to start the client
+- Run `npm run client` to start the client side
-* Navigate to `localhost:3000`
+- Navigate to `localhost:3000`

 ## Base Features

 You will need 2 views for the Base Features.
 You should put some thought into the UI and how to style it.

 ### Search View